Fl0W97/ci-p3-stock-analyst/README.md

 <img src="README.images/heroku_create_new_app.PNG" alt="image shows infos about heroku set up">

 #### Connect to GitHub
 Next, you can configure deploys with Github.
-If you prefer to deploy without using Github, you can read Heroku's deployment documentation. https://devcenter.heroku.com/categories/deployment
+If you prefer to deploy without using Github, you can read Heroku's deployment ([documentation](https://devcenter.heroku.com/categories/deployment)).

 In the Deploy tab, select the option to Connect this app to GitHub